Convergence of Fourier series: Norm convergence

-If the partial summation operator SN is replaced by a suitable summability kernel (for example the Fejér sum obtained by convolution with the Fejér kernel), basic functional analytic techniques can be applied to show that norm convergence holds for 1 ≤ p < ∞.
+If the partial sum SN is replaced by a suitable summability kernel (for example the Fejér sum obtained by convolution with the Fejér kernel), basic functional analytic techniques can be applied to show that norm convergence holds for 1 ≤ p < ∞.

 Convergence almost everywhere

-The problem whether the Fourier series of any continuous function converges almost everywhere was posed by Nikolai Lusin in the 1920s.
+The problem whether the Fourier series of any continuous function converges almost everywhere was posed by Nikolai Lusin in 1913.

 It was resolved positively in 1966 by Lennart Carleson.
 His result, now known as Carleson's theorem, tells the Fourier expansion of any function in L2 converges almost everywhere.
 Later on, Richard Hunt generalized this to Lp for any p > 1.

-Contrariwise, Andrey Kolmogorov, as a student at the age of 19, in his very first scientific work, constructed an example of a function in L1 whose Fourier series diverges almost everywhere (later improved to diverge everywhere).
+Contrariwise, Andrey Kolmogorov, in his first scientific work, constructed an example of a function in L1 whose Fourier series diverges almost everywhere (later improved to diverge everywhere).